COVID-19 pandemic in New York (state): Timeline

 On March 8, the state reported 16 new confirmed cases and a total of 106 cases statewide.
 New York City issued new commuter guidelines amid the current outbreak, asking sick individuals to stay off public transit, encouraging citizens to avoid densely packed buses, subways, or trains.

 On March 9, Mayor de Blasio announced that there were 16 confirmed cases of COVID-19 in New York City.
 On March 10, Governor Cuomo announced a containment zone in the city of New Rochelle from March 12 to 25.

 On March 11, Cuomo announced that the City University of New York and State University of New York schools would be closed for the following week, from March 12 to 19.
 These college systems would move most classes to an online-based system starting March 19, and continuing through the rest of the spring semester.
-Dormitories will remain open for students "who cannot return home for hardship reasons."
+Dormitories remained open for students "who cannot return home for hardship reasons".
 Also on March 11, a man in Monroe County tested positive, making it the first county in Western New York to have a COVID-19 case.
 Officials said he flew into JFK from Italy, traveled on a Greyhound bus from Manhattan to Rochester, and arrived locally the morning of March 10.
 The bus continued on to Buffalo and Toronto.

 On March 12, the first two cases were confirmed in Albany County, leading Albany mayor Kathy Sheehan to suspend the annual St. Patrick's Day parade.
 The same day, a staff member at Union College tested positive for coronavirus in Schenectady County, marking the county's first case.

 On March 13, Herkimer County saw its first confirmed case but declined to disclose the patient's location.
 The patient later was revealed to have been from the Mohawk/Ilion area, just south of Herkimer, the county seat.

 On March 14, the first two fatalities in the state occurred.
 An 82-year-old woman in Brooklyn with pre-existing emphysema died in the hospital.
 A 65-year-old person with other significant health problems who had not previously been tested for COVID-19 died at their home in Suffern, Rockland County.
 It was also announced that three people in Erie County tested positive for COVID-19.
 Orange County, Dutchess County and Ulster County closed down all their schools.